fluxtream/fluxtream-app/fluxtream-dev/src/main/webapp/doc/user-manual.md

 ## Create a developer account

-If you don’t already have an API account, please [apply for one](https://staging.fluxtream.org/dev/#/sign-up).
+If you don’t already have an API account, please [register for one](https://staging.fluxtream.org/dev/#/sign-up).

 ## Create app keys